-The course is coordinated by the Director of the Humanities Department, Professor Isabel Falé, and by Professors Adelina Castelo and Ana Braz.
+The course is coordinated by Professors Adelina Castelo and Ana Braz.

 13. AUTHORS/BIOGRAPHIC NOTES

 Helena Bárbara - She was an assistant teacher at Universidade Aberta.
 She has a PhD in Portuguese Studies from the same university and has developed research in the area of language teaching associated with technologies and task-based learning of L2 Portuguese.
 She was responsible for the teaching and coordination of Portuguese as a non-native language at the Department of Portuguese Language and Culture of the Faculty of Letters of the University of Lisbon until 2000 and has participated in distance courses, by videoconference, for pedagogical training in Portuguese for Timorese teachers and between the Open University and the Centre for Distance Learning in Dili.
 She is the author and co-author of several didactic materials for the teaching of Portuguese as a non-native language.